darcy-framework/synq/README.md

 Java 8
 ======
-Lambda expressions and default methods in interfaces are core to maintaining readability and flexibility.
+Java 8 features like lambda expressions and default methods in interfaces are core to maintaining readability and flexibility in Synq.
 If you are unfamiliar with lambda expressions in Java, [there are great tutorials][2].
+You'll get a lot more out of the library if you're comfortable with lambdas.

 Example usage
 =============